maplibre/maplibre-native/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-about: Another platform or a cross-platform issue
+about: CI or other non-platform specific issues

 ---
 <!--